 Pet skin conditions are some of the most irritating to treat, especially dog dandruff.
 It can literally have you “scratching” your head for treatments for dog dandruff!

-However, most cases of dog dandruff can be treated with home remedies by the dog owner.
+However, most cases of dog dandruff can be treated with home remedies by pet parents.

 Flaky itchy skin usually occurs because of skin cells that have died and are flaking off the dog’s skin.